-7. What do companies usually do to mitigate their anti-corruption risk in your jurisdiction (for example, do they implement anti-corruption policies and procedures and roll-out training programmes for employees)?
+5. What do companies usually do to mitigate their anti-corruption risk in your jurisdiction (for example, do they implement anti-corruption policies and procedures and roll-out training programmes for employees)?

 Companies usually implement anti-corruption policies and procedures to mitigate such risks.
-The first significant prosecution under the CFPOA was that of Niko Resources Limited (Niko) in June 2011.
-The probation order in that case imposed a number of continuing obligations on Niko regarding disclosure and reporting to the Royal Canadian Mounted Police (RCMP), assistance to Canadian and US law enforcement authorities, strengthening of internal compliance controls, and conducting of independent compliance audits (to be paid for by Niko).

-The internal controls and policies specified in the probation order are particularly instructive as a list of compliance measures expected to be implemented by Canadian companies, and include the following:
+The first significant prosecution under the CFPOA was that of Niko Resources Limited (Niko) on 24 June 2011.
+The Probation Order in that case contained a number of continuing obligations imposed on Niko regarding disclosure and reporting to the Royal Canadian Mounted Police (RCMP), assistance to Canadian and US law enforcement authorities, strengthening internal compliance controls, and conducting independent compliance audits to be paid for by Niko.
+The internal controls and policies specified in the Niko Probation Order are particularly instructive as a list of compliance measures expected to be implemented by Canadian companies, and include the following:

-- Establishing internal accounting controls for maintaining fair and accurate books and records. - Establishing a rigorous anti-corruption compliance code designed to detect and deter violations of CFPOA and other anti-corruption laws, which includes: - a clearly articulated written policy against violations of the CFPOA and other anti-bribery laws; - strong, explicit and visible support from senior management;

-- compliance standards and procedures that apply to all directors, officers, employees, and outside parties acting on behalf of the company; and - policies governing gifts, hospitality, entertainment and expenses, customer travel, political contributions, charitable donations and sponsorship, facilitation payments and solicitation and extortion. - Conducting risk assessments in order to develop these standards and procedures, based on specific bribery risks facing the company and taking into account a number of specified factors, including the company's geographical organisation, interactions with various types and levels of government officials, industrial sectors of operation, and involvement in joint venture agreements. - Reviewing and updating anti-corruption compliance measures at least annually. - Assigning anti-corruption compliance responsibility to senior corporate executive(s) with direct reporting to independent monitoring bodies, such as internal audit or the board of directors. - Establishing a system of financial and accounting procedures designed to ensure that books and records are fair and accurate, and that they cannot be used to effect or conceal bribery. - Periodic training and annual certification of directors, offices employees, agents and business partners. - Establishing systems for providing anti-corruption guidance and advice within the company and to business partners, confidential reporting of possible contraventions, protection against retaliation, and responding to reports and taking appropriate action. - Creating disciplinary procedures for violations of anti-corruption laws and policies. - Setting out due diligence and compliance requirements for the retention and oversight of agents and business partners, including the documentation of such due diligence, ensuring they are aware of the company's commitment to anti-corruption compliance, and seeking reciprocal commitments. - Including standard provisions in agreements with agents and business partners to prevent anti-corruption violations, including: - representations and undertakings; - the right to audit books and records of agents and business partners; and - termination rights in the event of any breach of anti-corruption law or policy. - Periodically reviewing and testing anti-corruption compliance systems.
+- Internal accounting controls for maintaining fair and accurate books and records. - A rigorous anti-corruption compliance code designed to detect and deter violations of CFPOA and other anticorruption laws, which includes: - a clearly articulated written policy against violations of the CFPOA and other anti-bribery laws; - strong, explicit and visible support from senior management; - compliance standards and procedures that apply to all directors, officers, employees, and outside parties acting on behalf of the company; and - policies governing gifts, hospitality, entertainment and expenses, customer travel, political contributions, charitable donations and sponsorships, facilitation payments and solicitation and extortion. - Conducting risk assessments in order to develop these standards and procedures based on specific bribery risks facing the company and taking into account a number of specified factors, including the company's geographical organisation, interactions with various types and levels of government officials, industrial sectors of operation, and involvement in joint venture agreements. - Reviewing and updating anti-corruption compliance measures at least annually. - Assigning anti-corruption compliance responsibility to senior corporate executives with direct reporting to independent monitoring bodies, such as internal audit or the Board of Directors. - A system of financial and accounting procedures designed to ensure books and records are fair and accurate, and that they cannot be used to effect or conceal bribery. - Periodic training and annual certification of directors, offices employees, agents and business partners. - Systems for providing anti-corruption guidance and advice within the company and to business partners, confidential reporting of possible contraventions, protection against retaliation, and responding to reports and taking appropriate action. - Disciplinary procedures for violations of anti-corruption laws and policies. - Due diligence and compliance requirements for the retention and oversight of agents and business partners, including the documentation of such due diligence, ensuring they are aware of the company's commitment to anti-corruption compliance, and seeking reciprocal commitments. - Standard provisions in agreements with agents and business partners to prevent anti-corruption violations.
+These would include representations and undertakings, the right to audit books and records of agents and business partners, and termination rights in the event of any breach of anti-corruption law or policy. - Periodic review and testing of anti-corruption compliance systems.